DavidRodriguezSoaresCUI/PyYoloCR/README.md

 1. Preprocessing : Adjust parameters in `YoloAIO.vpy`, so the output is optimal for OCR.
 	* Next step needs variable `Step` to be set to 3.
 2. Generate filtered video with `1.ProduceFilteredVideo` script.
-3. Use `2.LaunchYoloCRMod` script to extract frames, OCR them and generate a subtitle file.
+3. Use `2.LaunchYoloCRMod` script to extract frames, OCR them and generate a `srt` subtitle file.
+4. Post-processing : Use your favourite tool to _manually correct errors_ with the output subtitle file (recommended: [Aegisub](https://github.com/Aegisub/Aegisub)) :
+	* Spelling errors, malformed words, erroneous punctuation, etc
+	* Remove additional "phantom" symbols (a result of OCR'ing video artifacts)
+	* De-duplicate : some lines may be duplicated with slight variations.
+Simply join them and correct the text.
+	* Re-time : Some lines may not begin/end at the right timestamp.
+Lines with unusually high CPS (character per second) should be considered suspicious.

 ## Help for determining the parameters for the `YoloAIO.vpy` file
 0. Open `YoloAIO.vpy` in Vapoursynth Editor and set value `VideoSrc` to the path of the video file from which you want to extract subtitles.